Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 #### Clone the TakeTwo repository

-To run this API locally you will need to clone this repo:
+To run this API locally you will need to clone this repo.
+If you plan on making contributions to the project, make sure to fork the repo and clone your fork instead (see CONTRIBUTING.md for more info):

 ```git clone https://github.com/Call-for-Code-for-Racial-Justice/taketwo-webapi.git```